How to apply for a private student loan

 Pro tip:

-If you have questions about your loan…
+Have questions about your loan?

 If you have questions about applying for a student loan or any of the terms in your loan, ask your college’s financial aid office or call your loan provider for help.